JeremyBYU/polylidar-kitti/README.md

 The `default.yaml` contains all settings to run examples.
 Comments should be on every parameter.

 The videos of all drives can be found [here](https://drive.google.com/drive/folders/18R0alYprRYgwz5_MyzcdOQzf44496DOz?usp=sharing).
+Please **download** the videos.
+Google Drive is for some reason caching old videos during playback in the browser.

 ## Disclaimers